hugary1995/raccoon/doc/content/tutorials/14_klexpansion.md

 ## Step 0: required packages

-`Boost` required for patch generation.
+`Boost` is required for patch generation.
 While your Conda MOOSE environment is active, install boost by running:

 ```
 conda install boost